 - All publicly traded companies in the United States;

 - Publicly traded non-U.S. companies doing business in the U.S.; and

 - All wholly owned subsidiaries.

-Although SOX was intended to halt corruption primarily within the corporate giants, many smaller companies and even not-for-profit entities that its provisions don’t directly apply to are finding that they have to adopt the same standards as the big guys in order to get insurance, attract investors and mitigate risk.
-For example, small companies that provide services to publicly traded entities may be required by these customers to provide appropriate controls documentation under Form SAS-70.
+SOX was originally intended to halt corruption within larger corporate entities; however, many smaller companies and not-for-profits must also adopt the same rigorous standards in order to secure insurance, attract investors and mitigate risk.
+Small companies that provide services to publicly traded entities, for example, may be required by these customers to provide appropriate controls documentation under Form SAS-70.

-The next step usually entails a meeting between management and the auditing firm.
-This meeting will discuss the specifics of the audit, including when it will take place, what results management expects to see and which books will be looked at.
-Auditors also have the authority to interview staff to handle tasks like verifying job descriptions and ensuring proper training protocols for the security of financial data.
+A meeting between the company’s management and the chosen auditing firm should discuss the specifics of the audit.
+Auditors will be authorized to interview staff; this can include verifying job descriptions and ensuring proper training protocols are in place for the security of financial data.